We13b-MD/clockInsystem3/README.md

-# Heading 1⏰ MikiClock Dashboard
+# ⏰ MikiClock Dashboard

 MikiClock is a comprehensive employee time management system designed to help organizations track employee working hours, manage attendance, and improve productivity.
 It provides employees with simple Clock In/Clock Out functionality while also offering admins tools for oversight and reporting.

-✨ Features
+# ✨ Features

 User Home Page